JonasRu07/PatientManager/README.md

     }
     ```

-    time is a for letter long string with the first two the hour, the last   two the minutes
+    "time" is a four letter long string with the first two the hour, the last two the minutes.

-    duration is how long the hour is
+    "duration" is how long the hour is.
-    The order the days, or the hours on each day is not important, but it makes it easier to fill out the patients
-    and is later in the README assumed to be for each day from earliest to latest

-    __patients.json:__

-    Enter all patient you have here
-    With installation there is are hours added as a baseline for what you need to do, but here is the base structure:

-    ```
-    [
-        {
-            "name":"Name of patient",
-            "possible hours" : [0, 2, 16, 72]
-        },
-         {
-             "name":"Name of patient",
-             "possible hours" : [0, 2, 16, 72]
-         },
-         ...
-    ]
-    ```

-    name is simply the name of the patient
-    possible hours is a list [] of all hours the patient can attend to.
-    The hours are defined with integers, later called IDs
-    The ID is calculated by the day (Mo -> 0, Tu -> 16, We -> 32, ...) and the number of what hour is it on that day.
-    And yes, I start counting at 0 ; )

-    Example:

-    You have Thursday 4 Hours, and Peter can come to the second.
-Than the ID you need to enter is 49
-    (48, because Thursday is 48, + 1, because it is the second hour of the day)

 __Run:__